NCEAS/metacat/helm/README.md

 application.

 [comment]: # (TODO review)
-With the default setup in [values.yaml](./values.yaml), two persistent volumes will be provisioned automatically (one for Metacat, and one for PostgreSQL) with a PVC bound to each.
-If you want to have the application use a specific directory on the host machine, for example, see the documentation in the [admin/pv-hostpath.yaml](./admin/pv-hostpath.yaml) file.
+With the default setup in [values.yaml](./values.yaml), persistent volumes will be provisioned automatically (one for Metacat, and one for PostgreSQL, and several more for the dataone-indexer sub-chart) with a PVC bound to each.

 [comment]: # (TODO end)